-If the trust is an electing small business trust as defined in section 1361(e)(1) of the Internal Revenue code also check that box and see the instructions for line 6.
+If the trust is an electing small business trust as defined in section 1361(e)(1) of the Internal Revenue Code check that box instead of the inter vivos box and see the instructions for line 6b.
+If the trust is an electing qualified funeral trust, check that box instead of the inter vivos box and see the instructions for lines 1 and 6a.